Eminem: Before the Fame

 Now here is where things started to get real crazy.

-Eminem planned to come out to LA to promote the Slim Shady EP for a week but he ended up getting a record deal instead.
+Eminem planned to come out to LA to promote the Slim Shady EP for a week but he ended up staying and getting a record deal instead.

 After the Bass brothers finished mixing the Slim Shady EP and Marc had completed the artwork I got a call from Marc saying that they wanted to come out to LA to promote.